Was John Calvin the most fanatical of the Protestant reformers?

 He advocated for the principle of sola Scriptura, meaning that the Bible alone is the ultimate guide for believers.

-This emphasis on the authority of Scripture was a cornerstone of the Protestant Reformation and remains a key aspect of Reformed theology.
+This emphasis on the authority of Scripture was a cornerstone of the Protestant Reformation and is still a key aspect of Reformed theology.

 Another significant contribution of Calvin's was his understanding of the church and its role in society.

-He proposed a model of church governance that included elders and deacons, alongside pastors and teachers, to oversee the spiritual and moral welfare of the community.
+He proposed a model of church administration that included elders and deacons, who worked alongside pastors and teachers to oversee the spiritual and moral welfare of the community.

-This structure, known as the Presbyterian system, aimed to create a disciplined and orderly church that reflected the sovereignty of God.
+This structure, which is known as the Presbyterian system, aimed to create a disciplined and orderly church that mirrored the sovereignty of God.

 Calvin's teachings on the sacraments, particularly the Lord's Supper, also had a profound impact.